LiliaFramework/Lilia/docs/docs/libraries/lia.data.md

 lia.data.loadTables()
 ```

+---

 ### lia.data.convertToDatabase

 **Purpose**

 Imports legacy `.txt` files from `data/lilia` into the `lia_data` SQL table.
 Players are prevented from joining while the conversion runs.
-If `changeMap` is true, the current map reloads once conversion finishes.
+If `changeMap` is `true`, the current map reloads once conversion finishes.

 **Parameters**